Canadian Mixed Doubles Curling Championship

 The Canadian Mixed Doubles Curling Championship (formerly Canadian Mixed Doubles Curling Trials) are the national curling championships for mixed doubles curling in Canada.
 The trials decide the team that represents Canada at the same year's World Mixed Doubles Curling Championship.
 The team representing Canada had been previously decided through a playoff between two teams formed from the winners of the Canadian Mixed Curling Championship earlier in the season.

 Format and qualification

-As of 2017, the event consists of thirty-two teams participating in a preliminary round robin and a single-knockout playoff.
-Each of the provincial and territorial curling associations are allotted one entry into the championship, as well as the final four teams from the previous championship, one bonspiel winner with the remaining teams qualifying based on their ranking on the Canadian Mixed Doubles Ranking (CMDR).
+Starting in 2017, the event consisted of thirty-two teams participating in a preliminary round robin and a single-knockout playoff.
+Each of the provincial and territorial curling associations are allotted one entry into the championship, the final four teams from the previous championship, as well as with the remaining teams qualifying based on their ranking on the Canadian Mixed Doubles Ranking (CMDR).

+In 2026, while the qualification methods for the championship stayed the same, the total number of teams decreased to twenty-eight.
+These teams were then split into four pools, each playing a six-game round-robin with 12 teams advancing to the single knockout playoffs.
+The four pool winners earn byes directly into the quarterfinals, while the teams with the following eight best records, regardless of the pool, compete in the qualification playoff games.